 Starbucks Coffee Hirosaki Koenmae Branch: A view of the Japanese garden from the window of the former Japanese-style room

-The Japanese-style room is now furnished with tables and chairs of various sizes, creating a space that exudes the warmth of wood.
+The room, which was originally a Japanese-style room, is furnished with tables and chairs of various sizes, creating a warm and inviting space with a wooden feel.

-The Japanese garden can be seen from the window, making it a perfect place to spend some relaxing time.
+A Japanese garden can be seen from the window, making it a perfect place to relax and unwind.

 Kogin embroidery sofa